 is conducting studies which will help describe the characteristics (medical and cognitive) of WS in adults.

-conducts clinical research studies on the effects of Autism and its characteristics on children with Williams syndrome.
+conducts research about the development of approaches to reduce anxiety and fear in children with Williams syndrome.